m4rco-/dorothy2/README.md

 ### Dorothy usage:

+	Usage:
-	$dorothy_start [options]
+  	dorothy2 [options]
 	where [options] are:
-       --Verbose, -V:   Print the current version
+            --Version, -V:   Print the current version.
             --verbose, -v:   Enable verbose mode
            --infoflow, -i:   Print the analysis flow
-      --baseline, -b:   Create a new process baseline --source, -s <s>:   Choose a source (from the ones defined in etc/sources.yml) --daemon, -d:   Stay in the background, by constantly pooling datasources --manual, -m:   Start everything, copy the file, and wait for me.
+       --baseline, -b <s>:   Create a new process baseline --source, -s <s>:   Choose a source (from the ones defined in etc/sources.yml) --CreateSource, -C:   Create new source file
+         --daemon, -d <s>:   (start|stop) Execute/kill the selected module (-W, -B, -A) in backround.
+If no modules are specified, it will exec/kill all of them.
+              --debug, -e:   Add extensive log trails
+             --manual, -m:   Start everything, copy the file, and wait for me.
-  --SandboxUpdate, -S:  Update Dorothive with the new Sandbox file --DorothiveInit, -D:  (RE)Install the Dorothy Database (Dorothive)
+      --SandboxUpdate, -S:   Update Dorothive with the new Sandbox file --DorothiveInit, -D <s>:   (RE)Install the Dorothy Database (Dorothive) --queue, -q:   Show the analysis queue
-          --help, -h:   Show this message
+		--Analyser, -A:   Execute only the Analyser Module (will analalyse only the current queue) --BFM, -B:   Execute only the Binary Fetcher Module (BFM) --DEM, -E:   Execute only the network Data Extation Module (DEM) aka doroParser --WebGUI, -W:   Execute the WebGUI Module (WGUI) --help, -h:   Show this message

 >Example
->
-     $dorothy_start -v -s malwarefolder

-After the execution, if everything went fine, you will find the analysis output (screens/pcap/bin) into the analysis folder that you have configured e.g. dorothy/opt/analyzed/[:digit:]/
-Other information will be stored into Dorothive.
-If executed in daemon mode, Dorothy2 will poll the datasources every X seconds (where X is defined by the "dtimeout:" field in the configuration file) looking for new binaries.

-### DoroParser usage:

-    $dparser_start [options]
-	where [options] are:
-    --verbose, -v:   Enable verbose mode
-    --nonetbios, -n:   Hide Netbios communication
-     --daemon, -d:   Stay in the backroud, by constantly pooling datasources --help, -h:   Show this message

- >Example
->
-     $dparser_start -d start
+>     $dorothy2 -v -d start
-     $dparser_stop

-After the execution, if everything went fine, doroParser will store all the donwloaded files into the binary's analysis folder e.g. dorothy/opt/analyzed/[:digit:]/downloads
-Other information -i.e. Network data- will be stored into Dorothive.
-If executed in daemon mode, DoroParser will poll the database every X seconds (where X is defined by the "dtimeout:" field in the configuration file) looking for new pcaps that has been inserted.
+> This will execute all the modules in background

+ The first time dorothy2 is executed it will drive the user into configuring the analysis environment, more specifically the user will get through the following configuration steps:

+* Configuring the general env variables ($home/.dorothy.yml)
+* Configuring the BFM sources ($dorothyhome/etc/sources.yml)
+* Configuring the sandboxes ($dorothyhome/etc/sandboxes.yml)
+* Configuring the analysis profiles (auto-filled) ($dorothyhome/etc/profiles.yml)

+Once the configuration step will be performed, the user will be always able to edit the configuration files at anytime.

 ###6.
 Debugging problems

-I recognize that setting up Dorothy is not the easiest task of the world.
+I do recognise that setting up Dorothy is not the easiest task of the world.
 By considering that the whole framework consists in the union of several 3rd pats, it is very likely that one of them will fail during the process.
 Below there are some tips about how understand the root-cause of your crash.

-1. Execute the Dorothy UnitTest (tc_dorothy_full.rb) that resides in its gem home directory

- >Example

-    $cd /opt/local/lib/ruby/gems/1.9.3/gems/dorothy2-0.0.1/test/
-    $ruby tc_dorothy_full.rb

-2. Set the verbose flag (-v) while executing dorothy
+1. Set the verbose flag (-v) while executing dorothy, or the —debug flag for additional debugging trails.

-> $dorothy_start -v -s malwarefolder
+> $dorothy_start -v -d -s malwarefolder

-3. If any error occours, go to our Redmine and raise a [bug-ticket](https://redmine.honeynet.it/projects/dorothy2/)!
+2. If any error occours, go to our Redmine and raise a [bug-ticket](https://redmine.honeynet.it/projects/dorothy2/)!

+3. Write at dorothy2 at googlegroups.com

 ------------------------------------------